cbcrg/tcoffee/docs/tcoffee_faq.rst

-Q: Can I Compare Two Alignments?
+Q: Can I compare two alignments?
 --------------------------------

 A: Yes.
 You can treat one of your alignments as a library and compare it with the second alignment: